esraa-hamed/LibraryManagementSystem-Backend/README.md

 Notes (PostgreSQL):
 - Write the SQL commands in the postgres shell
-- The DB script is provided in DB_script.sql file, but note that after writing the first statement **CREATE DATABASE library;** you should type **\c library** in the postgres shell to be able to add the tables **inside the library database** then you can copy the remaining code in file paste it in the postgres shell.
+- The DB script is provided in DB_script.sql file, but note that after writing the first statement **CREATE DATABASE library;** you should type **\c library** in the postgres shell to be able to add the tables **inside the library database** then you can copy the remaining code in the file and paste it in the postgres shell.
 - The DB scehma was generated using Luna Modeler
 - The database contains three different tables: Books, Borrowers and Borrowing Details
 - In the DB.js file, the following block of code should be replaced with one that matches your configuration: